jomit/blockchain-iot-edge/local-blockchain-node/README.md

     - https://geth.ethereum.org/install/#install-on-ubuntu-via-ppas

-- Configure geth on the new VM
+- Configure geth on the new edge Ubuntu VM

     - `geth init genesis.json`

     - update `static-nodes.json` file and upload it to `~/.ethereum/`

-    - `geth --networkid 999999 --nodiscover --verbosity 5 console`
+    - `geth --mine --networkid 999999 --verbosity 3 --nodiscover --maxpeers 3 console`

 - Verfiy new VM is connected to network